 Your age affects your ability to use digital tools

-You live in an area with no reliable internet access
+You live in an area with no reliable internet access and you cannot reasonably access the internet somewhere else

 Your religion prevents the use of technology, which you comply with in your personal life, too

 While additional admin can be a hassle, it doesn’t mean you’re exempt from MTD.
-Here are a few other reasons you might be tempted to raise that likely won’t exempt you:
+Here are a few reasons you might be tempted to raise that likely won’t exempt you:

 You find the rules inconvenient or time-consuming